 Animated videos are a great way to make your brand look approachable online and advertise your services without coming off as too promotional.

 Facebook continues to push video content, whether it’s in the form of video ads, live broadcasts, or regular posts.
-Experiment with different content types and formats and use the tips in this article to make informed decisions before you upload a video on Facebook.
-We wish you the best of luck with your video marketing!
+Experiment with different content types and formats but don’t forget to include videos in your Facebook marketing strategy.
+Use the tips in this article to make informed decisions before you upload a video on Facebook.

 Ready to start making your Facebook video?
 Find ready-made templates to help you create broadcast-quality videos online.